grndlvl/k8s-hello-app/docs/05-ingress-tls.md

 ## 4. Update Ingress to use TLS (HTTPS)

 Edit `k8s/manifests/ingress.yaml` to include TLS.
-Also remove the `ssl-redirect: "false"` override so HTTP will redirect to HTTPS.
+Also change the `force-ssl-redirect: "false"` to true so that HTTP redirects to HTTPS.

 📄 `k8s/manifests/ingress.yaml` (final)